pinnacleapi/pinnacleapi-documentation/FAQ.md

 ```

-We apply live delay of around 6 seconds, so the first call to  `Get Bets V2`  should be 6 seconds after placing a bet.
+We apply live delay of around 6 seconds, so the first call to  `/bets`  should be 6 seconds after placing a bet.

 30 minutes after placing a bet, we will stop returning a response for provided uniqueRequestId.
 This is due to cache cleanup to maintain optimal performance.